thefux/supabase-storage-rust/README.md

 ## get a File

-To get a file to a bucket from Supabase Storage, you can use the `get_object` method of the `Storage` instance.
+To get a file from Supabase Storage, you can use the `get_object` method of the `Storage` instance.

 ```rust
 use supabase_storage::Storage;